jblindsay/whitebox-tools/README.md

 - ***ConvertRasterFormat***: Converts raster data from one format to another.
 - ***ExportTableToCsv***: Exports an attribute table to a CSV text file.
 - ***LinesToPolygons***: Converts vector polylines to polygons.
+- ***MergeVectors***: Combines two or more input vectors of the same ShapeType creating a single, new output vector.
 - ***MultiPartToSinglePart**: Converts a vector file containing multi-part features into a vector containing only single-part features.
 - ***NewRasterFromBase***: Creates a new raster using a base image.
 - ***PolygonsToLines***: Converts vector polygons into polylines.